tamacodeks/tamashop/public/api-docs/docs/README.md

-## PMS DEMAT
+## TAMA Shop

 > Calling card service provider

 ## Introduction

-PMS Demat API endpoints, where you can get information about your orders, transactions, calling cards, and your current balance enquiry in our system.
+TAMA Shop API endpoints, where you can get information about your orders, transactions, calling cards, and your current balance enquiry in our system.

 We have language bindings in PHP!
 You can view code examples also.